Episode 282

 The kids, three dogs, the pet mouse, none of them were being cared for properly, and the trailer they lived in was an absolute disaster, as you can imagine.

-It said the furnace broke the day before and Al came and fixed it that day.
+Everything worked, the heat worked, and everything, except the furnace broke the day before, and Al came and fixed it that day.

-Did your sister maintain that trailer on her own with water?
+They were waiting.
+Did your sister maintain that trailer on her own with Wooder King?

 She called me and she said, she said, you got to call grandma.

-And now I'm the go-between, between grandma because I took it upon myself to make sure everything was taken care of with my mom and taken care of with grandma.
+And now I'm going to go between grandma because I took it upon myself to make sure everything was taken care of with my mom and taken care of with grandma.

 Everybody kind of looked at me as the one who would help them if they needed something from grandma.